 - Add vanilla to the shortening and mix well.

-- Add brown sugar and granulated sugar and mix for another minute or two until combined well.
+- Add brown sugar and granulated sugar to the shortening and mix for another minute or two until combined well.

-- Next, add the egg mixture and blend well.
+- Next, add the egg mixture to the shortening and blend well.

-- Add portions of the flour to the sugar mixture and beat well after each addition.
+- Add portions of the flour to the sugar/shortening mixture and beat well after each addition.

 - Once all the flour is added beat for a minute.